Elorna-Pierre/House_Prices_Advanced_Regression_Techniques/README.md

 This shows that machine learning can effectively estimate housing prices using available data.

 5. What I Learned
-How to clean and prepare real-world data.
+- How to clean and prepare real-world data.
-How to split and scale data for machine learning.
+- How to split and scale data for machine learning.
-How to train and evaluate multiple regression models.
+- How to train and evaluate multiple regression models.
-How to visualize and interpret prediction results.
+- How to visualize and interpret prediction results.

+#### Thanks to the instructors, classmates, Kaggle community and resources that helped me learn and build this project!